 First-Time Home Buyers

-If you are a first-time home buyer, use the guide below for helpful hints and tips and learn how to avoid common mistakes when buying your first home in Northwest Suburbs, IL.
+If you are a first-time home buyer, use the guide below for helpful hints and tips and learn how to avoid common mistakes when buying your first home in Chicago or the Suburbs.

 - Pre-Qualification: Meet with a mortgage broker and find out how much you can afford to pay for a home.